healeycodes/bandwidth-checker/README.md

 Some ISPs promise money back if your bandwidth goes below a certain level.

-This project includes two methods of testing download speed.
+This project includes two automated methods of testing download speed.
+  - Speedtest's CLI.
   - Headless Chromium browser via Netflix's fast.com.
-  - Speedtest's CLI.

 A Node server displays a scatter graph of the recent bandwidth results via Chart.js.